 It’s time to do some market research.
 Using Google Search is a great sign to see if anyone is already writing about the niche you may want to enter.
 It doesn’t cost you anything to do this, and you can immediately figure out who’s your competition.

-Gone are the days of looking for that unique business idea that never been done before.
+Gone are the days of looking for that unique business idea that has never been done before.
 If there are no other businesses in that space, it’s for a good reason.
 You won’t be able to make money from it.

 While possible, rarely today will you find an untapped niche.